codeceptjs/CodeceptJS/docs/quickstart.md

 npm install codeceptjs-webdriverio --save-dev
 ```

+* To test with Puppeteer install `codeceptjs-puppeteer` package
+* To test with Protractor install `codeceptjs-protractor` package
 * To test with Nightmare install `codeceptjs-nightmare` package
-* To test with Protractor install `codeceptjs-protractor` package
 * For additional options see [Installation guide](http://codecept.io/installation/).

 ## Setup